Readers Want to Know…

 Current consumption advisories for Lake Superior’s bigger sports fish are based on both mercury and PCB (polychlorinated biphenyl) levels, said Pat McCann of the Minnesota Department of Health.

 PCB exposure can be reduced by removing fatty tissue and skin from fillets.
-Sea Grant offers a handy free brochure called Cooking Your Catch, that illustrates where the fat is found and how to prepare fish (Order item C 10 from the MN Sea Grant products page).
+Sea Grant offers a handy free brochure called Cooking Your Catch, that illustrates where the fat is found and how to prepare fish.

 Unlike PCBs, methylmercury binds tightly to proteins in fish tissue, including muscle.
 No method of cooking or cleaning can reduce the amount in a meal of fish.
 Direct human and wildlife exposure to methylmercury comes mostly through the consumption of fish.